datacontract/datacontract-cli/README.md

 docker run --rm -v ${PWD}:/home/datacontract datacontract/cli
 ```

+## Release Steps

+1. Update the version in `pyproject.toml`
+2. Have a look at the `CHANGELOG.md`
+3. Create release commit manually
+4. Execute `./release`
+5. Wait until GitHub Release is created
+6. Add the release notes to the GitHub Release

 ## Contribution

 We are happy to receive your contributions.
 Propose your change in an issue or directly create a pull request with your improvements.